danielabar/meblog/src/markdown/displaying-file-names-for-multi-file-inputs-with-stimulus.md

 ## Demo App Setup

-To demonstrate the solution, we'll build a simple Pet Adoption Board where a shelter posts pets with multiple photos.
+To demonstrate the solution, we'll build a simple Pet Adoption Board where shelter staff post pets that are up for adoption with multiple photos.

 <aside class="markdown-aside">
 The demo uses <a class="markdown-link" href="https://tailwindcss.com">Tailwind CSS</a> for styling.
 Code samples omit the utility classes to stay focused on the file input behavior.